 RDP Shortpath for Azure Virtual Desktop

 Connections to Azure Virtual Desktop use Transmission Control Protocol (TCP) or User Datagram Protocol (UDP).
 RDP Shortpath is a feature of Azure Virtual Desktop that establishes a direct UDP-based transport between a supported Windows Remote Desktop client and session host.
-Remote Desktop Protocol (RDP) by default uses a TCP-based reverse connect transport as it provides the best compatibility with various networking configurations and has a high success rate for establishing RDP connections.
-However, if RDP Shortpath can be used instead, this UDP-based transport offers better connection reliability and more consistent latency.
+By default, Remote Desktop Protocol (RDP) tries to establish connection using UDP and uses a TCP-based reverse connect transport as a fallback connection mechanism.
+TCP-based reverse connect transport provides the best compatibility with various networking configurations and has a high success rate for establishing RDP connections.
+UDP-based transport offers better connection reliability and more consistent latency.

 RDP Shortpath can be used in two ways:

 Managed networks, where direct connectivity is established between the client and the session host when using a private connection, such as a virtual private network (VPN).

 Public networks, where direct connectivity is established between the client and the session host when using a public connection.
 There are two connection types when using a public connection, which are listed here in order of preference:

 A direct UDP connection using the Simple Traversal Underneath NAT (STUN) protocol between a client and session host.